Table of Contents

 After choosing your strain and starting your grow, one of the first things you want to do is ensure that the plant is getting enough light.

 During the vegetative stage, marijuana plants which don’t get enough light will tend to ‘stretch’ up toward the light with a lot of space between nodes or “branches.”

-For example, the marijuana seedlings pictured to the right are getting way too tall as they attempt to find a stronger source of light.
+For example, the marijuana seedlings pictured below is getting way too tall as it attempts to find a stronger source of light.